imjhk03/Tips/README.md

 # Tips
-Tips for using macOS or iOS
+Tips for using Apple Products

 ## iOS
 ### Notes App